Managing risk through participant engagement

 Want to speak with us about a Broadreach adventure?
 Connect with us directly.

-Kate Farthing, Broadreach’s Director of Dive & Sail Adventures, has been with Broadreach since 2007.
+Kate Farthing is Broadreach’s director and has been with Broadreach since 2007.
 She’s led and scouted numerous student programs around the world and is passionate about creating meaningful experiences for students.
 This article was adapted from Kate’s presentation at the 2019 Wilderness Risk Management Conference in Albuquerque, New Mexico.